 What are quality scores and ad rank and how do they affect my ad position?

-The below example chart shows how Bob’s Chip Shop has the lowest maximum CPC bid, but due to his quality score being 10 out of 10 he has achieved top of the page majority of the time.
+The chart below presents how Bob’s Chip Shop has the lowest maximum CPC bid, but due to his quality score being 10 out of 10, he has achieved the top of the page majority of the time.

 Google will measure the performance of the page that the users have visited from Google Ads based on automated systems and human evaluation.
 The experience you offer affects your ad rank and therefore your CPC and ad position in the auction process.
 Your ads could show less often or not at all if your ads point to a website that offers a poor user experience.